muratk5n/thirdwave/en/README.md

 ---

-"[DNV, independent risk management co] assess hydrogen pipeline possibilities in Hungary..
+"[DNV, independent risk management org] assess hydrogen pipeline possibilities in Hungary..
 Hungary is looking to decarbonise its gas grid with hydrogen as it strives to achieve climate neutrality by 2050"